-The subsurface conditions generally consist of topsoil overlying silty clays and weathered shale.
+The subsurface conditions generally consist of topsoil overlying silty clays.
 The topsoil is present to depths of 0.3 to 0.4 metres.
-Firm to stiff becoming very stiff silty clays underlie the topsoil to depths of 1.2 to 1.7 metres.
-Weathered shale underlies these soils to the depth of auger refusal, 1.5 to 2.1 metres.
+In BH1, BH3, BH4 and BH5, stiff, becoming very stiff with depth, natural silty clays underlie the topsoils to the depth of drilling, 3.0 metres.
+In BH2 and BH6 the very stiff clays could not be penetrated beyond the depth of hand auger refusal, 0.8 to 0.9 metres.